Sulo Ketola

-Sulo Ketola (born 14 February 2007) is a Finnish professional footballer who plays as a forward for Borussia Mönchengladbach U19 academy team.
+Sulo Ketola (born 14 February 2007) is a Finnish professional footballer who plays as a forward for Regionalliga West club Borussia Mönchengladbach II.

 Career

 Born in Rauma, Ketola played in the youth sectors of local clubs FC Rauma and Pallo-Iirot.
 He debuted in senior level in 2021 with Pallo-Iirot first team, in the fourth-tier Kolmonen.
 He represented the club in Kolmonen in 2021–2022, and in third-tier Kakkonen in 2023.

 After having trialed with several notable European clubs, it was announced in the late June 2023 that Ketola would join Bundesliga club Borussia Mönchengladbach organisation.
-He signed a three-year deal with the club, for an undisclosed fee, and was initially assigned to U17 academy team.
+He signed a three-year deal with the club, for an undisclosed fee, and was initially assigned to the U17s at the youth academy.

 Personal life

 His father Kari Ketola is a former footballer, who played for Porin Pallo-Toverit (PPT, currently FC Jazz) in top division Mestaruussarja in 1987, and for several different clubs in Rauma area.